Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongConsumerList contains a list of KongConsumer
+KongConsumerList contains a list of KongConsumer.